kamranahmedse/design-patterns-for-humans/README.md

     }
 }
 ```
-We want to make the codee extensible to allow options to modify it if required.
+We want to make the code extensible to allow options to modify it if required.
 Lets make some add-ons (decorators)
 ```php
 class MilkCoffee implements Coffee {